Green-Software-Foundation/sci/Software_Carbon_Intensity/Appendix_A.md

 **What is SLI and SLO?**
 Reliability is the concept of a system having the quality of being trustworthy or of performing consistently well.
 Today most applications have a Service level objective (SLO) to facilitate monitoring.
-SLOs have typically 3 constraints
+SLOs typically have 3 constraints:
 1)	Service level indicator or SLI.
 2)	The target metric or Objective in percentile
 3)	The observation window